Urticaria is the medical term for hives. These are itchy raised bumps or welts on your skin. Your dermatologist may call

 A thyroid connection

 Anti-TPO antibodies may also indicate the presence of an autoimmune thyroid disease, such as Graves’ disease or Hashimoto’s thyroiditis.
 Your doctor will look for this if your blood test shows raised levels of anti-TPO.

 Your doctor will ask you about your medical history and perform a physical exam.
 They may order a blood test or refer you to a specialist for allergy testing.

 You may be asked to keep a diary to record what you eat or drink, environmental factors, where the hives appear, and how long they last.

-Over-the-counter (OTC) antihistamines (allergy medication) are usually the first-line of treatment for chronic hives.
+Over-the-counter (OTC) antihistamines are usually the first-line treatment for chronic hives.

 Non-drowsy antihistamines with few side effects include: